grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

 Memory issues can be hard to deal with.
 Forgetting where you keys are or a memory leak in software, both can be annoying in various degrees.
-This article will focus on the latter and specifically in Ruby environments.
-I do feel this article can be applied to any garabage collected programming language, so if you're reading this with a Java background I hope this will be equally useful.
+This article will focus mostly on the latter and specifically for Ruby environments.
+The generic knowledge can be applied to any garabage collected programming language, so if you're reading this with a Java background I hope this will be equally as useful.

-Hopefully this article will give some handlebars and things to look out for while debugging.
-This article will try to refrain from too much technical jargon, because while trying to make my way to a solution, I found the more tech-heavy memory articles unhelpful to say the least.
-It starts out by describing the title of the article, followed by a case study and ending in a conclusion.
+Throughout the case study I will give some handlebars and things to look out for while debugging, however I will try to refrain from too much technical jargon, because while trying to make my way to a solution, I found the more tech-heavy memory articles unhelpful to say the least.
+It starts out by explaining the title of the article, followed by a case study and ending in a conclusion.

 ## The shape of memory issues